This policy explains the asset management planning process for schools that receive capital funding.

 - Asset Management Plan 2 (part of the design and construction phases) involves developing a more detailed master plan/spatial analysis in addition to broader site and project requirements.

-Most schools that receive capital building works funding are required to develop an Asset Management Plan (AMP) in partnership with their Department regional office and the Victorian School Building Authority (VSBA) and in consultation with the school community
+Schools that do not have a current AMP who receive capital building works funding are required to develop an AMP.
+An AMP is normally considered current if it is less than 5 years old.
+This is done in partnership with their regional provision and planning teams and the Victorian School Building Authority (VSBA) and in consultation with the school community.

 An AMP articulates the school’s educational direction and vision as a basis for the capital building works infrastructure and upgrade that will be completed.
-Once the educational direction and vision has been articulated in AMP Phase 1, identified works in the subsequent design and construction phases (inclusive of AMP 2) may include:
+Once the educational direction and vision has been articulated in the first phase of the AMP process (AMP phase 1), identiﬁed works in the subsequent design and construction works that take place during the second phase of the AMP process (AMP phase 2) may include:

 - new or transformational works